Conducting our business responsibly

 Our Management Approach

-Upholding the highest standards of corporate governance remains a key priority for us.
-Our Board provides leadership in promoting strong corporate governance, ensuring that OCBC is managed in the best interests of the Bank as a whole while taking into account the interests of shareholders, customers and other stakeholders.
-It has majority representation of independent Directors who collectively possess the skills, talents, experience and diversity required to discharge its responsibilities effectively, keeping in view the Group's strategic objectives.
-Annually, all Directors are evaluated on their independence, ability to perform on the relevant duties, and qualifications to remain in office.
+Our Board provides strategic leadership and oversight, ensuring that the Bank is managed in the best interests of our shareholders, customers and other stakeholders.
+With a majority representation of Independent Directors, the Board collectively possesses the skills, expertise and experience required to discharge its responsibilities effectively, keeping in view the Group's strategic objectives.
+All Directors undergo annual evaluations of their independence, ability to fulfill their responsibilities and qualifications to remain in office.

 Anti-Bribery and Corruption